ardalis/DevIQ-gatsby/src/docs/principles/explicit-dependencies-principle.md

 Have you ever wanted to try to cook a recipe only to find out that it left off an ingredient in the shopping list?
 Steve ran into that with a [spaghetti Bolognese recipe, where an ingredient was left off](https://www.youtube.com/watch?v=nA3SULjH6Mo).
 When all of the ingredients are called out explicitly, it's easier to follow the recipe.

 Much like ingredients to a recipe, it's important to understand dependencies of classes/packages/libraries/frameworks before working with them.
-Implicit dependencies and transitive dependencies can make it harder to work with a classes/packages/libraries/frameworks.
+Implicit dependencies and transitive dependencies can make it harder to work with classes/packages/libraries/frameworks.
 This is why there is the Explicit Dependencies Principle.

 The _**Explicit Dependencies Principle**_ states: